 - Lacerations: If the windshield, side windows or mirrors shatter during an accident, occupants may sustain severe laceration injuries that could even require surgery.

 - Neck injuries: The violent jerking motion that can happen in a car accident, especially in a rear-end collision, can result in neck strain injuries known as whiplash.
 If not properly treated, whiplash injuries can get progressively worse resulting in debilitating pain and stiffness.

 Seeking Medical Attention

-If you are hurt in a car crash, it is critical that you seek prompt medical attention.
+If you are hurt in a car or truck crash, it is critical that you seek prompt medical attention.
 Obtaining an early diagnosis and treatment can greatly increase your chances of having a full recovery.
 Furthermore, your medical records can be used in court to show that you were injured.
 If you fail to see a doctor right away, the insurance company involved may claim that you were not really hurt.
 You can avoid this type of scrutiny by seeking immediate attention and by keeping organized records of each hospital visits, treatments undergone and expenses incurred.

 Immediately Following the Accident

 Seeing a doctor is not the only thing you should do after a crash.
 Before leaving the crash site, make sure you write down everything you remember about the accident.
 Collect the insurance information from the other driver or drivers involved.
 Write down the contact number for anyone who may have witnessed the accident as well.
 If you have a camera on your phone, photograph the vehicles, their positions, the marked roadway and your injuries.

 Have a question that wasn't answered here?